Early Childhood Intervention Specialist Licensure Preparation (Non-degree)

 405 White Hall

-The Early Childhood Special Education (ECSE) program prepares prospective early childhood special education teachers and professionals to be purposeful, deliberative, reflective practitioners, who will be able to: teach diverse children according to best available evidence; understand young children within developmental, social and cultural context; appreciate the integrated nature of academic and social competence during early childhood; work collaboratively with families and other professionals; and design and implement developmentally appropriate and contextually relevant learning experiences for all young children.
+The Early Childhood Intervention Specialist Licensure non-degree prepares prospective early childhood special education teachers and professionals to be purposeful, deliberative, reflective practitioners, who will be able to teach diverse children according to best available evidence; understand young children within developmental, social and cultural context; appreciate the integrated nature of academic and social competence during early childhood; work collaboratively with families and other professionals; and design and implement developmentally appropriate and contextually relevant learning experiences for all young children.

 Fully Offered At: